Introduction to staff representation

 Membership of a trade union is not a condition of employment in the University.
 Participation in union activities within working hours is only permitted in accordance with the terms of any facilities agreement made by the University, the relevant national legislation, and with the consent of the head of department.

 The University recognises three trade unions for the purposes of collective representation of separate University staff groups:

-- University and College Union (UCU) (previously known as the AUT): academic and academic related staff
+- University and College Union (UCU): academic and academic related staff

 Each of the recognised trade unions participates in regular, formal joint consultative committee meetings with the University on a termly basis to discuss issues of general relevance to the terms and conditions of the relevant staff group.